mochidev/MDSpreadViewDemo/README.md

 Notes
 -----

  - An MDSpreadViewCell is created just like a UITableViewCell is -- try to dequeue it from the spread view, otherwise create an autoreleased copy, then configure and return.
  - The table headers are also made of cells, and are loaded just like UITableViewCells are.
+ - Works flawlessly with ~10000 cells on iPad 2/iPhone 4S, but you should use a sane amount for older devices.
+ - The bigger the cells, the faster it scrolls, since less are onscreen at a time.

 To Do
 ----